 If only small portions of the web come apart, the overall structural integrity of the web is heightened.
 The researchers discovered that if up to a tenth of the threads are removed, the remaining structure is able to carry 3 to 10% more weight.

-Studying spider silk further could lead to applications in virtual networks, such as the Internet, to allow a local node to be sacrificed and keeping the whole system from breaking down.
+Studying spider silk further could lead to applications in virtual networks, such as the Internet, to allow a local node to be sacrificed and keep the whole system from breaking down.
 The protein structure could also give insight on how carbon nanotubes should be strung together to produce combat gear or space elevators.

 Reference: “Nonlinear material behaviour of spider silk yields robust webs” by Steven W. Cranford, Anna Tarakanova, Nicola M. Pugno and Markus J. Buehler, 1 February 2012, Nature.